vifm − vi file manager

 − option? − print option value

-− option& − reset option to its default
+− option& − reset option to its default value

 − option=x or option:x − set option to x